Romans 7

 Therefore, my brethren, you also were made to die to the Law through the body of Christ, so that you might be joined to another, to Him who was raised from the dead, in order that we might bear fruit for God.

-(a) My brethren; see entry for Romans 7:1.
+(a) My brethren; see entry for Rom.
+1:13.

-Mr Law did not die, you did (Rom.
+(b) You also were made to die to the Law.
+The Law did not die; you died.
+The moment you were baptized into Christ, you were baptized into his death (Rom.
 6:3–4).
-“Through the law I died to the law, so that I might live to God” (Gal.
+“Through the Law I died to the Law, so that I might live to God” (Gal.
 2:19).
-Your obligation to the law is history.
+The believer who died with Christ has no obligation to the Law of Moses.

 Romans 7:5